SahilSameer/Shaadi-Ceremony/README.md

 # Shaadi-Ceremony
-This is a home page of saadi ceremony using html and css , basically this is a simple and easy understable project and begineer friendly.
+This is a home page of saadi ceremony using html and css , basically this is a simple and easy understable project and beginner friendly.